 You can setup an Output Job Configuration file that has all the required outputs ready for generation.
 In the figure below, this standard Outjob has been configured to include several outputs.
 It is shown in a ready status to generate a Pick and Place file, a Test Point Report, a set of Gerber files, a set of NC Drill files, and a BOM.
 Any other required files can be added or removed as desired.

 Configuring and Reusing Outputs

 Many of the delays involved with the PCB design to manufacturing process can be avoided with accurate data and documented notes for fabrication and assembly.
+Following these workflow steps is key!
 In addition, easily reproducing the required data can be a huge time saver for communication between PCB and fabricator.